It's Your Choice 2019

 Once you reach your OOPL, you no longer have to pay most copayments.
 You will continue to pay copayments for certain level 3 and level 4 prescription drugs, and any other essential health benefit services that do not accumulate to the OOPL.
 If you are enrolled in the high deductible health plan (HDHP), you do not have to pay for any copayments once you reach your OOPL.

-There is a federal maximum out-of-pocket (MOOP) of $6,850/$13,700 for 2016 through 2018 which is the maximum you will pay for essential health benefits, including services that do not apply to the OOPL.
+There is a federal maximum out-of-pocket (MOOP) of $6,850/$13,700 which is the maximum you will pay for essential health benefits.
+Please see your Certificate of Coverage for information on which services apply to the OOPL and MOOP.

 Most IYC Local Health plans will pay nothing when non-emergency treatment is provided by physicians outside of the plan unless there is an authorized referral.
 Contact the health plans directly regarding their policies on referrals.